dansteingart/without_the_hot_air/pages_md/SEwtHA_24.md

 That’s a fun question.
 And because we’ve carefully expressed everything in this book in a single set of units, it’s quite easy to answer.
 First, let’s recap the key numbers about global energy balance from p20: the average solar power absorbed by atmosphere, land, and oceans is 238 W/m<sup>2</sup>; doubling the atmospheric CO<sub>2</sub> concentration would effectively increase the net heating by 4 W/m<sup>2</sup>.
 This 1.7% increase in heating is believed to be bad news for climate.
 Variations in solar power during the 11-year solar cycle have a range of 0.25 W/m<sup>2</sup>.
 So now let’s assume that in 100 years or so, the world population is 10 billion, and everyone is living at a European stan-

 <img src="figure201.png" width="212" height="241" />
-<span class="figurenumber">Figure 24.13</span>.
-British nuclear waste, per person, per year, has a volume just a little larger than one wine bottle.
+<div class='caption'><span class="figurenumber">Figure 24.13</span>.
+British nuclear waste, per person, per year, has a volume just a little larger than one wine bottle.</div>

 dard of living, using 125 kWh per day derived from fossil sources, from nuclear power, or from mined geothermal power.
 The area of the earth per person would be 51 000 m<sup>2</sup>.
 Dividing the power per person by the area per person, we find that the extra power contributed by human energy use would be 0.1 W/m<sup>2</sup>.
 That’s one fortieth of the 4 W/m<sup>2</sup> that we’re currently fretting about, and a little smaller than the 0.25 W/m<sup>2</sup> effect of solar variations.
 So yes, under these assumptions, human power production would *just* show up as a contributor to global climate change.